Laser focus is critical when writing blog articles. Most people write blog articles for one of two reasons.

 - They have something to say, to communicate with the world,

-- They want to attract SEO traffic to their website,
+- They want to attract Search Engine traffic (using SEO) to their website,

 - Or a combination of the two.